mediamonks/muban/README.md

 ## Files and folders

-* `src/app/dev.js` Main dev file, you should never have to change anything here

-* `src/app/dist.js` Webpack entry file for production build, contains code that runs immediately.
 * `src/app/partials.js` Webpack entry file for generating output html files.
-* `src/app/bundle.js` Webpack entry that will include all js and css files referenced from all template files.
-* `src/app/polyfills.js` List of polyfills to include in the bundles.
 * `src/app/component/layout/index/index.hbs` Template file to list all the pages.
 * `src/app/component/layout/app/app.hbs` Template file that is used for all pages, contains basic page layout (e.g. header, footer and wrapper).